Nettakrim/Spyglass-Astronomy/README.md

 `/sga:hide stars|constellations|planets`

-toggles visiblity of the respective type of object
+toggles visibility of the respective type of object

 `/sga:hide vanillastars`

-toggles visiblity of the boring, vanilla stars, i dont know why you would want to do this
+toggles visibility of the boring, vanilla stars, I don't know why you would want to do this :P

-# Helpful code i used here and there
+# Helpful code I used here and there

 [Nicer Skies](https://github.com/ZtereoHYPE/nicer-skies/blob/main/src/main/java/codes/ztereohype/nicerskies/sky/star/Star.java)